kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/analytics/multiwoz_2.4_n200/04_pld_casebook_unified.md

 ## 1. Purpose

-This document provides a standardized case structure for evaluating multi-turn agent behavior using the PLD Applied-AI framework.
+This document provides a **standardized case structure** for evaluating multi-turn agent behavior.

+⚠️ **Important:**
+- This is a **documentation template**, not a code implementation standard
+- YAML/JSON snippets are **examples only** - your implementation may differ
+- PLD is a runtime governance pattern; this template helps you record behavioral observations

-It enables:
+The template enables:

-- consistent failure pattern documentation
+- Consistent failure pattern documentation across teams
-- repeatable evaluation across datasets
-- machine-readable structure for tooling and analytics
+- Machine-readable event logging for observability
-- actionable engineering feedback loops
+- Actionable engineering insights

 The evaluation pipeline follows the PLD operational cycle: